thatcherclough/CLImessage/README.md

   - Cricket Wireless

 ## Compatibility
 CLImessage is compatible with Mac and Linux.
-Windows compatibility is coming soon.

 ## Installation
 ```